Warpline/directslave-install/README.md

 # directslave-install

-**Install free DirectSlave version 3.4.3** for DirectAdmin control panel on AlmaLinux 8 64-bit as a free DNS Cluster solution.
+**Install DirectSlave version 3.4.3 with SSL support** for DirectAdmin control panel on AlmaLinux 8 64-bit as a free DNS Cluster solution.
+This version introduces enhanced security with Let's Encrypt SSL integration and improved user experience.
-Support for more operating systems will be added in future updates.

 ## Objective
-- Running DirectSlave as a secondary DNS Cluster for the DirectAdmin control panel.
+- Running DirectSlave as a secondary DNS Cluster for the DirectAdmin control panel with SSL support.
 - Maintain updated documentation/tutorials on installation & configuration of DirectSlave GO Advanced.

 ## Installing